 At that moment, a mechanic happened to be walking past me on his way into the service area.
 He leaned over and whispered some advice to me.
 He told me that I could purchase the license plate mount much cheaper directly from the parts department.
 He instructed me to bring the mount back to him after I purchased it so that he could install it for me.
 He explained that if the service department purchases the part from the parts department it would cost more money.

 I saved $20.00 that day but what I learned was invaluable.
-As an uninformed customer, I always assumed the parts department and the service department were the same department.
+As an uninformed customer, I always assumed the parts department and the service department were part of the same department.
 However, I learned that they operate independently of each other.
 Although they have some common interests, they have different objectives.
-One department was focused on inventory and supply while the other was focused on service.
+One department was focused on inventory and supply by using inventory management software from a company like VinSolutions to make sure that they had all the parts that were needed, whereas the other was focused entirely on service.

 Much like the parts and services departments of a typical car dealership, IT departments commonly have two objectives that are not usually aligned.
 First, IT departments need to facilitate solutions that meet company objectives.
 This includes choosing and managing IT assets such as hardware and software.
 Second, IT departments need to support their solutions along with the people that use them.
 ITAM provides direction for IT asset management while ITIL provides direction for IT service management (ITSM) solutions.